In gynecology, we strive to improve patient access to health care and continuity of care for all women.

 Gynecologists in our Comprehensive Obstetrics and Gynecology practice care for women from teens through menopause and work to develop lasting relationships with their patients through all stages of life.
 The Multi-Specialty Clinic is home to the gynecology practice of a physician with more than 30 years of experience in preventive and surgical care of women.

 The Pediatric-Adolescent Gynecology Program is the first of its kind in the metroplex to focus on the gynecological health care needs of childhood and adolescence.
-A joint effort between UT Southwestern and Children’s Medical Center, the program is staffed by faculty physicians from the Department of Obstetrics and Gynecology.
+A joint effort between UT Southwestern and Children’s Health℠, the Pediatric-Adolescent Gynecology Program is staffed by faculty physicians from the Department of Obstetrics and Gynecology.

 Our team specializes in the medical and surgical management of gynecological conditions unique to the pediatric and adolescent patient and treats such issues as anatomic abnormalities, early or delayed puberty, polycystic ovary syndrome (PCOS), menstrual problems, and pregnancy prevention.